mit-adrian/mit-adrian/README.md

-Learning it the hard way — forcing focus past the breaking point just burns time. <br> Now when I'm stuck, I document where I am, step away, and shift to something else <br>within the same project ─ write the docs, clean up another, clean up another component, <br>plan the next feature, or review what's already shipped.
+Learning it the hard way — forcing focus past the breaking point just burns time. <br> Now when I'm stuck, I document where I am, step away, and shift to something else <br>within the same project ─ write the docs, clean up another component,
+<br>plan the next feature, or review what's already shipped.
 <br><br>The beauty of solo dev: there's always another corner of the project worth working on.
 <br>Nothing blocks you ─ you just rotate.